Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Perturbation Theory in Coherent state picture

-In both pictures, the calculation can be easily demonstrated with the reciprocal space diagram for the scattering shown in Fig. \ref{phasediareciprocal}.
+The momentum relaxation process can be easily demonstrated with the reciprocal space diagram for the scattering shown in Fig. \ref{phasediareciprocal}.
 The contour of equal electronic energy is drawn as a blue circle with a radius $k_F$ varying only about the horizontal axis.
 Fourier transform of the deformation potential is shown as a yellow disk depending only on temperature $T$, the vertical axis.
-The radius of the yellow disk is determined by the Bose wavenumber $q_B(T)$ roughly upto which normal modes are thermally occupied.
-Also, the thickness of yellow disk reflects the occupation number of each mode increasing with temperature.
+The radius of the yellow disk is determined by the Bose wave number $q_B(T)$ roughly up to which normal modes are thermally occupied.
+Also, the color density of yellow disk reflects the occupation number of each mode increasing with temperature.
 In addition, a dashed black circle shows the Debye cutoff $q_D$.
 Then, the possible scattering processes appear at the intersections of the blue circle and yellow disk.

-The critical temperature separating low and high temperature behaviors are different in the following two regimes:
+The critical temperature separating low- and high-temperature behaviors are different in the following two regimes:

-(i) $2k_F> q_D$ (e.g. typical metals).
-The maximal scattering wavenumber is given by Debye wavenumber $q_D$, and the critical temperature is given by the corresponding Debye temperature $T_D=\hbar v_s q_D/k_B$.
+(i) $2k_F> q_D$ (e.g., typical metals).
+The maximal scattering wave number is given by Debye wave number $q_D$, and the critical temperature is given by the corresponding Debye temperature $T_D=\hbar v_s q_D/k_B$.

-(ii) $2k_F< q_D$ (e.g. semimetals).
-The maximal scattering wavenumber is given by twice the Fermi wavenumber $2k_F$ (backscattering), and the critical temperature is given by the corresponding Bloch-Gr{\"u}neisen temperature $T_{BG}=\hbar v_s 2k_F/k_B$.
-Although there exist shorter wavelength modes ($q>2k_F$), they do not contribute to scattering the electron as there is no energy conserving transition for them.
-We say the electron is ``transparent'' to the shorter wavelength modes ($q>2k_F$)~\cite{kim2021bragg}.
+(ii) $2k_F< q_D$ (e.g., semimetals).
+The maximal scattering wave number is given by twice the Fermi wave number $2k_F$ (backscattering), and the critical temperature is given by the corresponding Bloch-Gr{\"u}neisen temperature $T_{\mathrm{BG}}=\hbar v_s 2k_F/k_B$.
+Although there exist shorter wavelength modes ($q>2k_F$), they do not contribute to scattering the electron as there is no energy-conserving transition for them.
+We say the electron is ``transparent'' to the shorter wavelength modes ($q>2k_F$)~\cite{kim2022bragg}.